CumulusNetworks/docs/content/cumulus-linux/Layer-2/Virtual-Router-Redundancy---VRR-and-VRRP.md

         vlan-id 500
         vlan-raw-device bridge

-{{%/notice%}}
+{{%/notice%}}    ...

+Run the `ifreload -a` command to reload the configuration:

+    cumulus@switch:~$ sudo ifreload -a

 #### <span>Configure the Hosts</span>

-Each host should have two network interfaces.
-The routers configure the interfaces as bonds running LACP; the hosts should also configure its two interfaces using teaming, port aggregation, port group, or EtherChannel running LACP.
-Configure the hosts, either statically or via DHCP, with a gateway address that is the IP address of the virtual router; this default gateway address never changes.
+Each host shouldmust have two network interfaces.
+The routers configure the interfaces as bonds running LACP; the hosts shouldmust also configure its two interfaces using teaming, port aggregation, port group, or EtherChannel running LACP.
+Configure the hosts, either statically or via with DHCP, with a gateway address that is the IP address of the virtual router; this default gateway address never changes.

 Configure the links between the hosts and the routers in *active-active* mode for First Hop Redundancy Protocol.